 This is a reverse one-hit wonder, if anything.
 2002 was actually the only time Michael Jordan played more than 50 games and finished outside the top 100 in either fantasy basketball league.

-But since this was when he was a Wizard, let’s pretend this never happened.
+Since this was when he was a Wizard, let’s pretend this never happened.
 It’s much more fun to look at the 10 seasons Jordan went either first or second in fantasy basketball.

 2003: Eric Snow, Philadelphia 76ers